Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 • Christmas Day 1716: The ghost, nicknamed “Old Jeffrey” by Hetty, made its presence known to the entire family.
 Susanna Wesley described hearing “such a noise in the room over our heads, as if several people were walking, then running up and down stairs,” causing fear that the children would be frightened.

-• Late December 1716: The disturbances intensified, with loud knockings, banging, and sounds resembling crashing glass, a hand mill moving, clanking chains, and heavy boots treading.
+• Late December 1716: The disturbances intensified, with loud knockings, banging, and sounds resembling the crash of glass, a hand mill moving, clanking chains, and heavy boots treading.
 Objects were thrown, furniture moved, and beds levitated, particularly in the nursery.
 The younger girls reported being pinched and scratched by an unseen force.

 • Early January 1717: Samuel Wesley confronted the ghost in the children’s nursery, shouting, “Thou deaf and dumb devil, why dost thou frighten these children!?
 Come to me, come to my study… I am a man!”
 The spirit responded with knocking but fell silent, marking a turning point.
 On another occasion, Samuel was awakened by nine loud knocks, with pauses every third stroke, followed by his door being flung open and shut with force.